Power Outage Information

 Newspaper: Register Guard, Eugene Weekly, Daily Emerald, Fern Ridge Review, Creswell Chronicle, Tri-County Tribune, The Torch, Mohawk Watershed, Springfield Times, Cottage Grove Sentinel.

 - Check your electrical panel.
 Look for tripped breakers or blown fuses.
 Try to reset the breakers by switching them OFF then ON.

-- If this isn't the source of the problem, then CALL EMERALD at 541-746-1583.
-We don't automatically know when there's an outage.
+- If this isn’t the source of the problem, then CALL EMERALD at 541-746-1583.
+We don’t automatically know when there’s an outage.
 We rely on you to let us know.
 If the phone is busy, it most likely means the outage is widespread and many people are calling in.
 Listen to the outgoing message to see if we are already aware of an outage in your area.
-If we know of an outage, we try to change the message to include the location within 30 minutes.
+If we know of an outage, we try to change the message to include the location as soon as that information is available.